OpenBioSim/biosimspace/doc/source/tutorials/alchemical_transfer.rst

 of options.

-In the case of this TYK2 perturbation, the default values for ``alpha`` and ``uh`` will need to be set manually, as the default values are not suitable in this case.
+In the case of this TYK2 perturbation, the default values for ``alpha`` and ``uh`` will need to be set manually, as the default values are not suitable.

 >>> alpha = 22 * [0.1]
 >>> uh = 22 * [110.0]